Life of Joseph Smith from 1827 to 1830: Arrival of Oliver Cowdery

-On May 15, 1829, according to Cowdery's later reminiscences, the translation of what is now the book of Third Nephi led Smith and Cowdery to pray so that they could receive authority to baptize.
+On May 15, 1829, according to Cowdery's later reminiscences, what is now the book of Third Nephi led Smith and Cowdery to pray so that they could receive authority to baptize.
 Thus, they said that an angel appeared, granting them that authority, and then they baptized each other in a river near their home in Harmony.
 Ten days later, they baptized Samuel, who was still residing with them.

 In late May 1829, Samuel Smith returned home to Palmyra, reporting to the Smith and Harris families that Smith's translation with Cowdery as scribe was proceeding rapidly.
 Samuel's report excited Martin Harris, but angered Harris's wife Lucy, who gathered witnesses and filed a criminal complaint against Smith in Lyons, New York, in an attempt to prove that Smith was pretending to have the golden plates in order to defraud her husband.
 A trial proceeded in absentia against Smith, but was dismissed after the judge heard the testimony of Martin Harris.

 Meanwhile, a group of people in Harmony began to threaten the progress of Smith's translation.
 Therefore, Oliver Cowdery wrote to one of his acquaintances named David Whitmer in Fayette, New York, who had previously shown an interest in the golden plates, and got permission for Smith and Cowdery to stay at David Whitmer's parents' house in Fayette], while they completed the translation.
 The Whitmers were happy to oblige, and offered free room and board.
 Thus, David Whitmer took a large wagon to Harmony at the beginning of June 1829, and moved Smith and Cowdery to Fayette.
-This time, rather than hiding the golden plates in the wagon during the travels as he said he did on his trip to Harmony, Smith said he gave the plates to an angel, who transported the plates and then delivered them to Smith in Fayette.
-However, by this time, Smith was not directly using the plates in the process of translation.
+This time, Smith said he gave the plates to an angel, who transported the plates and then delivered them to Smith in Fayette.
+However, by this time, Smith was not directly using the plates in the process of writing.
 Emma did not initially accompany Smith to Fayette, although she came later for a time.